 TopCashBack Tips For Success:

-Some folks are having trouble getting their purchase to track properly with TCB, prompting some folks to wonder if TopCashBack is legit or not.
+Some shoppers are having trouble getting their purchase to track properly with TCB, prompting some folks to wonder if TopCashBack is legit or not.

 - Not Logged In – Make sure you are logged into TopCashBack before you shop.